 When tenants enter into a lease, they seldom expect to move before the end of its term.
 Unfortunately, life circumstances or poor landlord tenant relationships occasionally necessitate moving before a lease ends.
 The consequences of breaking a lease in Chicago without legal grounds often catch tenants by surprise.
-How to break a lease?
-This post will address the consequences of breaking a lease without legal grounds and some alternatives on how to break a lease in Chicago.* Breaking a lease for conditions affecting the habitability of the apartment and other landlord violations of state and local law will be addressed in a future post.
+This post will address the consequences of breaking a lease without legal grounds and some alternatives on how to break a lease in Chicago.

 When a tenant and landlord sign a lease, a tenant promises to pay rent for a certain period of time in exchange for the right to occupy an apartment; it is a legally binding contract.
 If the tenant stops paying, even if he or she moves out, the landlord has a breach of contract claim against the tenant.
 The value of the landlord’s claim is calculated based on the total amount of rent remaining to be paid over the term of the lease, plus reasonable marketing expenses, minus any rent the landlord secures from a new tenant.
 The landlord has a duty to take reasonable action to find a replacement tenant.
 Thus, a tenant that illegally breaks a lease may owe many thousands of dollars, especially if the termination occurs in winter, when new tenants are hard to find.

 Given the substantial liability of improperly breaking a lease, tenants are often interested in learning about legally ending a lease.
-How to get out of a lease?
+How to get out of a lease within the confines of the law?
+There are several methods.

 When tenants find they need to break a lease, first they should attempt to reach a mutually acceptable agreement with their landlord.
 Tenants do not have a right to demand an agreement, but one can often be reached—especially in the summer when new tenants can easily be found to fill apartments for rent.
 If the tenant and landlord reach an agreement to break a lease, it is important that it be documented in writing, signed by both parties, and include the following basic terms: